notimewaste/blog/_posts/2016-06-26-Testing-as-a-container.md

-I Spoke and Demonstrated about "Testing as a Container - Using Docker in Testing" at Selenium Conference 2016 in Bangalore on 24th July 2016.It was awesome speaking in front of large audience full of energy and curiosity.
+Recently I Spoke and Demonstrated about "Testing as a Container - Using Docker in Testing" at Selenium Conference 2016 in Bangalore on 24th July 2016.It was an awesome experience in front of large audience full of energy and curiosity.
-This Talk was To adopt the mindset of shipping Tests as Containers.All Testers are responsible for reliability of their tests more than developers/dev-ops are responsible for their software.But this is usually difficult,time consuming and needs collaboration with developers but always worth the effort. we were suppose to evaluate docker capabilities in ensuring and enhancing reliability of our tests.
+> This Talk was to adopt the idea of "shipping Tests as Containers" instead of code.

+Since Testers are responsible for reliability of their tests in the same way developers/dev-ops are responsible for their software but this is usually difficult,time consuming and needs collaboration with developers.We were supposed to evaluate docker capabilities in ensuring and enhancing reliability of our tests.

 ## Need

 We see the below upcoming trends in the world of software delivery.
 1.Docker is becoming a standard for managing infrastructure using containers.
 2.Testing code and its infrastructure starts to grow at scale with more complexity, dependencies and technology diversity moreover demands better reliability and performance at the same time.